zirkoni/Single-GPU-Passthrough/README.md

 ### **My setup**
-CPU: AMD Ryzen 5600X
+**These instructions are for my personal reference but might be useful for others as well.**

-GPU: Nvidia 1660 Super
+- CPU: AMD Ryzen 5600X
-OS: Arch Linux
+- GPU: Nvidia 1660 Super

-These instructions are for my personal reference but might be useful for others as well.
+- OS: Arch Linux

 ### **Enable Virtualization in the UEFI/BIOS**
 Enable AMD-V in the settings.
 Also, disable Resizable BAR Support (todo: check if ReBAR support is available for KVM).